Holomorphic differentials of certain solvable covers of the projective line over a perfect field

 \section{Abstract}

-We give a basis for the space of holomorphic differentials for a natural class of solvable Galois towers of curves with perfect field of constants of characteristic $p > 0$, which depends upon the existence of a global standard form for generators of the tower.
-We also describe the Galois action on the space of holomorphic differentials when the Galois group is abelian.
-Finally, we extend a result of Madan and Valentini for a cyclic Galois group when the field of constants is not algebraically closed.
+We provide a Boseck-type basis of the space of holomorphic differentials for a large class of solvable covers of the projective line with perfect field of constants of characteristic $p > 0$.
+Within this class, we also describe the Galois module structure of holomorphic differentials for abelian covers.